mypolopony/streamer/Readme.md

 Who knew endless texts and phone calls, somewhere between awkard and threatening, could be yours for just a small payment of $7.

-Ground roots af.
+__Ground roots af.__ ?

 ### -------

-I actjually thought i went through screenshots to find the rare capture of the text file from before but either that was a dream or I've entirely forgotten where it is. . .
+I actually thought that I had previously gone through screenshots to find the rare capture of the text file of the list of brilliant ideas but either that was a dream or I've entirely forgotten where it is. . .

 #### Updates: